 Since Port Aransas is close to Corpus Christi and Rockport, you have the advantage in this location to also access other great nearby beaches like Mustang Island State Park and Rockport Beach, one of the best beaches in Texas.

 The main beach season in Port Aransas runs from March through October.
 This is when day-use fees will be in place at some public beach access points and when lifeguards will be on duty at most beaches.
 Plan your day along the coast with our list of the best beaches in Port Aransas.

 1. Port Aransas Beach

 Port Aransas Beach is one of the most popular beaches in the city.
 This is an active public beach scene that is popular for swimming, bodyboarding, and enjoying the relaxing waves coming in off the Gulf of Mexico.
-This is a nice beach for families since it is so centrally located and there are lifeguards on duty.
+This is a nice beach for families since it is so centrally located to local resorts and hotels and there are lifeguards on duty.

 For those looking to camp on the beach, Port Aransas Beach is a good option since it is permitted, and the beach is so accessible.
 Small campfires are permitted on the beach, so nighttime is also a fun time to visit.

 Address: Port Aransas Beach Road, Port Aransas, Texas

 Read More: Things to Do in Port Aransas

 2. Mustang Island State Park Beach